IvanDamNation/django_study_first/README.md

 This is simple project on Django.

-For superuser sigh in (on /admin/):
+For superuser sign in (on /admin/):
 login: IDN_admin
 password: A12345678a